bananaturtlesandwich/UE4-Modding-Guide/Paking.md

 This will create a pak file.
 Rename the pak file with a _P at the end(so the game recognises it as a patch) and create a folder in C:\Program Files (x86)\Steam\steamapps\common\Blue Fire\Blue Fire\Content\Paks\~mods ,place the pak file in it and run Blue Fire to see if it worked.
 Hopefully you should find it did.

 ![](Images/drip.png)

+Guides on more types of mods are coming and can be found in the main README If the mod worked, feel free to submit it to our [nexus mods page](https://www.nexusmods.com/bluefire/mods/)